ml-tooling/lazycluster/README.md

 <summary><b>Debugging</b> (click to expand...)</summary>

 In general you should read the [Logging, exception handling and debugging](#logging-exception-handling-and-debugging) section first so that you are aware of the general options lazycluster offers for debugging.<br/>
 So the first step is to successfully launch a Hyperopt cluster by using the corresponding lazycluster class.
 If you experience problems until this point you should analyze the exceptions which should guide you forward to a solution.
-If this given error is not self explaining then please consider to provide meaningful feadback here so that it will be soon.
-Common problems until now are:
+If this given error is not self explaining then please consider to provide meaningful feedback here so that it will be soon.
+Common problems until the cluster is started are:
 - **MongoDB or hyperopt are not installed**, i.e. the prerequisites are not yet fulfilled.
   => Ensure that the prerequisites are fulfilled.
 Consider using [ml-workspace](https://github.com/ml-tooling/ml-workspace) to get rid of dependency problems.
 - **MongoDB is already running** (under the same dbpath).
 This might especially happen if you started a cluster before and the cleanup did not happen correctly.
 Usually, the cleanup should happen [atexit](https://docs.python.org/3.6/library/atexit.html) but sometimes it simply does not work depending on your execution environment.
-    => to prevent this problem you can explicitly call the `cleanup()` method of the `HyperoptCluster` instance => to solve the problem if MongoDB is still running just type `lsof -i | grep mongod` into a terminal.
+    => to prevent this problem you can and should explicitly call the `cleanup()` method of the `HyperoptCluster` instance => to solve the problem if MongoDB is still running just type `lsof -i | grep mongod` into a terminal.
 Finally, use the `kill pid` command with the process ID you got from issuing the previous command.

 Once the Hyperopt cluster is running, you can start [using it](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB#3-run-hyperopt-mongo-worker).
 It should be noted, that the following is mainly about finding Hyperopt related issues since lazycluster basically did its job already.
 Typically, this means you have a bug in your objective function that you try to minimize with Hyperopt. <br/>
 First, you could use the `print_log()` method of your hyperopt to check the execution log.
-If you can't find any error here, then check the [execution log files](#execution-log). <br/>
+If you can't find any error here, then check the [execution log files](#execution-log) or redirect the execution log from files to stdout of the [manager](#manager) by setting `debug=True` in the start methods of the [HyperoptCluster](./docs/cluster.hyperopt_cluster.md#hyperoptcluster-class) class. <br/>
-If you can't find any error in the log files any of the `Runtimes` then you could first start a hyperopt job again.
-Next, you ssh into one of your `Runtimes` and manually start a hyperopt-worker process.
+Alternatively, you can ssh into one of your `Runtimes` and manually start a hyperopt-worker process.
 You can find the respective shell command in the [hyperopt docs](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB#3-run-hyperopt-mongo-worker).
 Moreover, you can get the necessary url for the `--mongo` argument by accessing the python property `mongo_url` from your `HyperoptCluster` instance once its running.
 Consequently, the newly started worker will poll a job from the master (i.e. MongoDB) and start its execution.
 Now you should see the error in the terminal once it occurs.

-We found to common bug types related to the objective function.
+We found two common bug types related to the objective function.
 First, make sure that the hyper-/parameters you are passing to your model have the correct datatypes.
 Sounds trivial, right? :) <br/>
 Next, you typically use some training - and test dataset on your Runtimes inside your objective function.
 So the correct file paths may be a bit tricky at first.
 You should understand that the objective function gets communicated to the hyperopt worker processes by `fmin()` via MongoDB.
 Consequently, the objective function gets executed as it is on the Runtimes and the paths must exist on the `Runtimes`.
 The `Runtime's` working directory as documented in the [API docs](./docs/runtimes.md#runtime-class) is of interest here.
 It should be noted, that the path of this directory is available on the Runtimes.
 Consequently, we recommend that you manually set a working directory on your `Runtimes` and move the training - and test dataset files relative to the working directory.
 This can also be done on `RuntimeGroup` level.
 Now, you can create a relative path to the files inside your objective_function with ``` os.path.join(os.environ['WORKING_DIR'], 'relative_file_path') ```. **Note:** The advantage of manually setting a working directory in this case is that a manually set working directory does not get removed at the end.
 Consequently, you do not  need to move the files each time you start the execution.
 This hint can safe you quite a lot of time especially when you need to restart the exectuion mutliple times while debugging.

 </details>